ipitio/backage/README.md

 > [!TIP]
 > You only need to add names to the queue; IDs are fetched as needed and entries are removed once processed.

-New packages won't be added until *all* existing ones are refreshed; you should also create an independent instance that'll update faster and more frequently.
+New packages may not be added until *all* existing ones are refreshed; you should also create an independent instance that'll update faster and more frequently.
 Simply fork just the `master` branch, choose one of the following options, and use the [Alternative URL](#alternative-url) when it changes.
 This centralized repo will then serve as a backup for all subsets of packages not in `optout.txt`.

 > [!IMPORTANT]
 > Your own packages will be picked up automatically!
 If you need to edit `owners.txt`, do so after the first run.